 At many of Africa’s luxury camps game drives are invariably shared.
 On our adventurous camping safaris, guests travel with their own guide, the ultimate treat for safari aficionados.
 If you love big cats, but birds bore you to tears, or if giraffes are your passion and you find dik-diks dull — no problem.
 You can spend hours trying to get the perfect shot of a family of elephants, but move on if you don’t want to spend more than a minute or two with the hippos.

 Our adventure camping safaris start in Arusha, where you meet your guide and cook.
-The cooks come armed with pots and pans to conjure up delicious meals over the camp fire.
+The cooks come armed with pots and pans to conjure up delicious meals over the campfire.
 From here, you’ll head out into the wilderness for your safari.

 The beauty of tents is that they can be put up and taken down in an hour or so, and you can go almost anywhere in northern Tanzania.
-We’ve used them to visit the national parks at Lake Manyara and the Ngorongoro Crater, but they really come into their own in the most remote areas.
+We’ve used them to visit the national parks a Lake Manyara and the Ngorongoro Crater, but they really come into their own in the most remote areas.
 Whilst the luxury tented camps are fixed on one spot, in a dome tent you can head deep into the wilderness.
 The Serengeti is a vast park, a hundred miles from end to end, so you can reach campsites where you’re more likely to see a firefly than a glimmer of any man-made light.

 Even more remote is Longido, an area few visitors ever see, tucked away near the Kenyan border.
 This is the heart of Maasailand, where Mount Longido towers above swathes of acacia woodland and tiny nomadic villages.
 You might see the odd antelope or hear the distant cough of a leopard, but the particular joy of this area is getting out of the vehicle to stretch your legs.
 This is a real treat, as in much of northern Tanzania the profusion of game means that walking safaris are impossible.